tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	 - Integration
 		 - See the
  - Core puzzle
-	 - Why are the soliders watching the people
+	 - What became of the soliders
+	 - What are they now
+	 - Clues
+		 - how has this place changed their biology
+		 -
 	 -